paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

   // ... the counter doesn't change because we have no observers Assert.AreEqual(expected: 0, actual: counter);
 }
-// Outside the using - and Dispose was called implicitly but OnComplete was not called again Assert.AreEqual(expected: 0, actual: counter);
+// Outside the using - an implicit Dispose but no call to OnComplete again Assert.AreEqual(expected: 0, actual: counter);
 ```